geocyriac/IBMProject/README.md

 - 🏋️‍♂️ Uses prompt engineering to simulate a fitness expert
 - 🧩 Inputs like age, weight, fitness goal are used to generate plans
 - 🤖 Built and tested entirely inside IBM watsonx Prompt Lab
-- 📝 No API, frontend, or backend — prompt-only system

 ---